bdbrassart/AdventureEngine/README.md

   - `npcPath`: This is a list of location IDs that the NPC moves through.
 To be used in the NPC functions for roaming.

 ## Non Player Characters (NPCs)
 NPCs are handled a bit cludgy, in my opinion, but it's the only way I could figure out how to handle it.
 Each NPC has a function in the `npcActions.py` file that governs the NPCs behavior and actions.
-When the gat
+When the game starts, it iterates over the NPCs and starts a thread for each function.
+So the NPC function needs to be a loop of all of it's actions and dialog interactions.
+It's still a new feature, haven't played with it much but the basis should be there.
+This section will contain notes about quirks on programming the NPC functions and some things to avoid and rules to adhere to.